carlosfrferreira/WordpressDownloader/README.md

 ### Little helper tool for the [Wordfence Intelligence Bug Bounty Program](https://www.wordfence.com/threat-intel/bug-bounty-program/).

-**Intendended use:** Download any number of plugins with any number of minimum installations.
+**Intended use:** Download any number of plugins with any number of minimum installations.
 You can then use any SAST tool locally for an initial triage on the downloaded plugins.

 ## Installation
 ```